Practical English: Culture and Society

 Upon completing the course students will

-The courses deals with various aspects of modern social conditions in English-speaking countries with an emphasis on the US and the UK in discussions and presentations based on course books and press and Internet sources.
+The course deals with various aspects of modern social conditions in English-speaking countries with an emphasis on the US and the UK in discussions and presentations based on course books and press and Internet sources.

 Group instruction English is the language of instruction.